ese-unibe-ch/ese2014-team1/Review_for_Team_4.md

 needs further clarification from andrea on what that is ;) I am not sure if the use of own static methods is meant or the utility class of java...

-The classes in the model package got reasonable toString methods.
+The classes in the model package have reasonable toString methods.

 ## Documentation